vexeye/vex/README.md

 ## Printing, logging & debugging

-Vexx has all the functionality to print to the terminal using 13 different log levels for all your needs.
+Vexx has all the functionality to print to the terminal using `7` different log levels for all your needs.

 ### General purpose

 ```
 say`Hello, world! 👋`

 log`Server started at $address:$port.`
 info`Server database seeding succeeded.`
 warn`Server database schema is inconsistent.`

+alert`Server received unexpected traffic from $ip.
+Notifying...`
 panic`Server database connection failed: $exception.
 Retrying...`
 fatal`Service encountered an unrecoverable error: $error.
 Exiting...`
 ```